Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 What Type of Publications Do Web Presses Print?

-Web presses are used for high volume runs of printed material.
-Usually magazines or newspapers are printed on web presses.
-Books and calendars are also printed on web presses if they have large enough quantities to make the runs cost effective.
+Web presses are used for high-volume runs of printed material.
+Usually, magazines or newspapers are printed on web presses.
+Books, manuals, and calendars are also printed on web presses if they have large enough quantities to make the runs cost-effective.
+Many businesses will also choose a web press for direct mail pieces, inserts, promotional flyers, and much more.

 Types of Web Presses